cruzcstll99/Arithmetic-Properties-of-Generalized-Frobenius-Partitions/README.md

 # Arithmetic-Properties-of-Generalized-Frobenius-Partitions
-The code for the paper Arithmetic Properties of Generalized Frobenius Partitions by Scott Ahlgren and Cruz Castillo
+A mathematica notebook for the paper Arithmetic Properties of Generalized Frobenius Partitions by Scott Ahlgren and Cruz Castillo.

+This illustrative code is for the most interesting case when m=11.